-Will Pate is a Baritone currently studying for a Masters in Vocal Performance at the Royal Academy of Music.
-He learns with Alex Ashworth and Joseph Middleton, and holds the Philip Hattey and Harry Fisher Memorial prizes.
+Will Pate is a recent graduate of the Royal Academy of Music.
+He was awarded a Distinction and DipRAM for outstanding performance, and won the Clifton Singing Prize for highest final recital mark..
+He studied with Alex Ashworth and Joseph Middleton, and held the Philip Hattey and Harry Fisher Memorial prizes.

 Recent opera roles include Le Fauteuil and L'Arbre (L'Enfant et les Sortilèges), Count Almaviva (Marriage of Figaro) with Consortium Novum, Mr Gedge [Vicar] (Albert Herring) with St Peter's Opera Company and a Cardinal in Philip Glass's opera Galilieo Galilei.